Vepnar/BetterMobs/README.md

 5. Restart the server or do `/bm reload` in the Minecraft chat
 6. Enjoy!

+### Details
+For more information such as the permissions you should go to the [wiki](https://github.com/Vepnar/BetterMobs/wiki).

 ### Configuration

 Each module has a separate configuration file.
 This makes it easy to set modules back to factory mode.